stormpath/stormpath.github.io/source/guides/ad-ldap/index.markdown

 {% enddocs %}

 {% docs note %}
-AD/LDAP integration is only available to customers with a [Premium subscription plan or higher](https://stormpath.com/pricing)
+AD/LDAP integration is only available to customers with a [Lite subscription plan or higher](https://stormpath.com/pricing)
 {% enddocs %}